 Another important component concerning the perception of self-avatars is the process of identifying with the digital representation, namely self-identification (González-Franco et al., 2020).
 Interestingly, the body of research focused on self-identification remains limited (Fiedler et al., 2023), despite its recognized significance as a pivotal factor driving relevant XR effects, like the Proteus effect (Ratan et al., 2019).
 Following Wolf et al. (2022a), self-identification encompasses two key components: self-similarity as the perceived visual congruence between the individual and the virtual human, and self-attribution as the attribution of personal characteristics to the virtual human for both external body features or internal character traits.
-Salagean et al. (2023) recently investigated self-identification to be beneficial for self-identification.
+Salagean et al. (2023) recently investigated self-identification towards virtual humans with a full-body embodiment system, reporting higher realism and personalization to be beneficial for self-identification.
 We attribute these findings to higher-order visual cues determining the congruence between the participant's physical body and the self-avatar.
-We conclude with the following hypothesis.